andrewrothstein/valve-infra/README.md

 need to provide your own public key.
 Make sure to add yours at [ansible/gateway.yml](ansible/gateway.yml).

-The following is a (likely incomplete) list of dependencies:
+The following is a (likely incomplete) list of dependencies for a system running Debian/Ubuntu:

  - buildah
+ - git
  - jq
  - make
  - podman
+ - python
+ - qemu-utils
+ - qemu-system
  - skopeo
+ - socat
+ - wget

 Before building the container, we first need to start a local registry to host it, as this will save round-trips to an external registry: